• Skip to primary navigation

 A skillet from above with several baked brown meatballs in bright red sauce and chopped green herbs.
 A spoon is taking one ball from the middle.

 If you haven’t heard about TVP (textured vegetable protein) before, you would be amazed by this ingredient.
 It is the best ground beef substitute ever.
-We use it to make the meatiest burger, taco meat, lasagna, or moussaka.
+We use it to make the meatiest TVP burger, TVP taco meat, vegan cabbage lasagna, or vegan moussaka.

 What to expect from this recipe?

-Are you are looking for a vegan alternative to meatballs that
+Are you are looking for the best vegan alternative to meatballs?

-• are really close both in taste and in texture to ground beef (minus the fatty, greasy part of course – who would want to mimic that)?
+• This recipe is really close both in taste and texture to ground beef.
+Minus the fatty, greasy part, of course.
+Who would want to mimic that?

 If you are looking for a real beef-like vegan mince substitute, we recommend choosing TVP*.
 This is the closest you can get ever get.